GallagherSecurity/cc-rest-docs/training/README.md

 #### Aside: other ways of calculating the thumbprint
-For your information, here are three more command-line options for extracting the thumbprint from the DER file if you didn’t get it above.
+For your information, here are three more command-line options for extracting the thumbprint from the DER file if you didn't get it above.
 They all do the same thing.
 Use whichever works for you:

     openssl x509 -in c:\ignoreme.der -inform der -noout -fingerprint openssl sha1 c:\ignoreme.der